rppicomidi/usb_midi_host/README.md

 zero packets without reporting an error.

 ## Enumeration Failures
+Some devices claim USB MIDI support but do not conform to the USB MIDI specification.
+These devices require custom PC or Mac drivers in order to work correctly.
+Such devices are considered to be not "class compliant."
+The TinyUSB MIDI Host driver currently supports class compliant devices only.
+An example of a device that is not class compliant is the Boss KATANA-100 MkII.

+Some newer class compliant devices only support MIDI if they are connected to a high speed USB host.
+Most microcontrollers that use this driver are only capable of supporting a full speed USB host.
+Devices with this constraint will return a USB descriptor without USB MIDI support if MIDI requires high speed USB.
+The Line6 Pod Go is an example of a device that will not support MIDI when connected to a full speed USB Host.
+Devices like this won't work with most microcontrollers.

-The host may fail to enumerate a device if it has too many endpoints, if it has if it has a Standard MS Transfer Bulk Data Endpoint Descriptor (not supported), if it has a poorly formed descriptor, or if the configuration descriptor is too long for the host to read the whole thing.
+For class compliant USB MIDI devices, the host may fail to enumerate a device if it has too many endpoints, if it has if it has a Standard MS Transfer Bulk Data Endpoint Descriptor (not supported), if it has a poorly formed descriptor, or if the configuration descriptor is too long for the host to read the whole thing.
 The most common failure, though, is the descriptor is too long.
 See